 I was born on November 19, 1933.
-Mrs. Frederickson was the mid-wife.
-Doctors were three days away by team in the winter and longer in summer months by canoe.
-Over the years Ida patched up many cuts and even set broken bones for the local residents.
+Mrs Frederickson was the mid-wife.
+Doctors were three days away by the team in the winter and longer in the summer months by canoe.
+Over the years Ida patched up many cuts and even set broken bones for the residents.

 I recall one incident with the root cellar when I was small.
 The cow got in the door and ate her fill of vegetables, then couldn't reverse her way out, as her stomach was by then bigger than the door.
 I guess the cow waited till her stomach shrunk and backed out.
 All I clearly remember is seeing the back of that cow in the doorway and the men trying in vain to remove the rest of her from inside.

 Wild fruit was picked in fish boxes and canned in every available jar, including wine jugs.
 Ida had one luxury few people had in those days - a fruit orchard.
 There were two or three kinds of crabapples, plums, and some fairly large apples that were quite edible raw.
 We also had tame raspberries and strawberries.

 As the fishing outfit grew, a hired girl was kept year-round to help with canning in the summer and feeding extra men during the winter.
 For years until his death from a heart attack at Michel, Ted Figeland (who I was named after) was the bull cook.
 He cared for the animals and did the heavy house chores, such as getting water and wood.
 Chris Stepper replaced him and was with us for several years.

 Ida continued to make parkas and feather robes from duck and goose down, plus knitted countless pairs of mitts for the fishermen.